Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 The best way to see Hunlen Falls is via floatplane

-It’s a twenty minute flight from Nimpo Lake – the float plane capital of British Columbia.
-If you have time, you can land on Turner Lake and take the one kilometre trail to the lookout.
+It’s a 20-minute flight to Hunlen Falls from Nimpo Lake – the float plane capital of British Columbia.
+If you have time, you can land on Turner Lake and take the one-km trail to the lookout.
+In hindsight, I wish we’d one that.

 Gorgeous view of Turner Lakes with the falls in the bottom right corner